 What Are 403b or 457b plans?

 403(b) and 457(b) are tax-advantaged savings vehicles for employees of certain organizations.
 People are often familiar with the 401k.
 It is similar, but not identical.
 The names are derived from the relevant IRS tax code and are often written 403b and 457b or even 403 and 457.
+In the education world, 403b are often just called a TSA (tax sheltered annuity) – a vestige of old rules.

 Both 403b and 457b are available to public educators if your employers offer the plan.
 The two are similar but do have distinct differences that are important to understand.